byangtri/eks/README.md

 #Launching EKS Cluster from AWS CLI

-   • `check the AWS CLI version:
+   • `check the AWS CLI version`

-   • `Download AWS CLI v2, unzip, and update'
+   • `Download AWS CLI v2, unzip, and update`

-   • `Configure the CLI'
+   • `Configure the CLI`

-   • `For AWS Access Key ID, paste in the access key ID you copied earlier.'
+   • `For AWS Access Key ID, paste in the access key ID you copied earlier.`

-   • `For AWS Secret Access Key, paste in the secret access key you copied earlier.'
+   • `For AWS Secret Access Key, paste in the secret access key you copied earlier.`

-   • `For Default region name, enter us-east-1.'
+   • `For Default region name, enter us-east-1.`

-   • `For Default output format, enter json.'
+   • `For Default output format, enter json.`

-   • `Download kubectl, add permissions to binary, Copy the binary to a directory in your path'
+   • `Download kubectl, add permissions to binary, Copy the binary to a directory in your path`

-   • `Download eksctl, Move the extracted binary to /usr/bin'
+   • `Download eksctl, Move the extracted binary to /usr/bin`

    • `Creating an AWS EKS cluster`